Health tests & Breeding

 - Larger litter size

-- Frighten bitches sometimes don't take
+- Frightened bitches sometimes don't take

 - saving time and money on wasted visits